mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 **Question**: Well, is it then seeing *A* and *B* as part of a set?

 **Katagiri**: *A* and *B* is a kind of a flower, and branches, and leaves.
 But without the stem, without the root, it’s impossible to grow.
 What you have to do is, [see] where you are standing.
 We have to stand up [in] this partition, this world, and see clearly as best as we can where we are standing, and then we can see the *A* and *B* in the universal perspective, and we can deal with it.
 But usually, people stand up [in] *A* world, or *B* world, and then understand or deal with only *B* world.
 And then *A* world tries to join into the *B* world, and then people are fighting and struggling, et cetera.
 Because they don’t stand up here [in the partition].
-Do you understand?
 This is the source of your energies, so-called *moment*.
 Moment means you have to go through [it].
 In order to understand sleep and awakening from sleep, you have passed through this moment.
 That moment is, I said, *awakening is awakening*.

 **Question**: Can you fully experience the present moment and still be aware of the context in which it exists?